alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 }
 ```

-The function mutates `builder`, but that mutation is local and the returned result is immutable.
-Assuming `Item` is itself treated as an immutable value, the caller cannot observe the intermediate mutation.
+The function mutates `builder`.
+That mutation is local, and the returned result is immutable.
+Assuming `Item` is itself treated as an immutable value, the intermediate mutation stays hidden from the caller.

 This is different: